ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 The process of obtaining preferences has very limited scope for variation between implementations.

-## Respecting Preferences
+## Applicability and Effect

+This specification provides a set of definitions for different categories of use, plus a system for associating simple preferences to each (allow, disallow, or no preference; see {{model}}).

-Specification conformance does not encompass whether preferences are actually respected during data processing.
+This specification does not provide any enforcement mechanism for those preferences, and conformance to it does not encompass whether preferences are actually respected during data processing.

+Preferences do not themselves create rights or prohibitions, either in the positive or the negative.
+Other mechanisms—technical, legal, contractual, or otherwise—might enforce stated preferences and thereby determine the consequences of following or not following a stated preference.

-A data processor MAY choose to respect preferences that is has discovered, according to:
+A data processor MAY choose to respect preferences that it has discovered, according to:

 *	an understanding of the nature of the processing being performed and how it corresponds to the usage categories where preferences have been expressed, and

-* the applicable legal context; see {{legal}}.
+* the applicable legal context.

-Usage preferences can be overridden through express agreements between relevant parties.

-There are also many situations where other priorities could override any usage preferences.
-Priorities that could justify ignoring preferences include -- but are not limited to -- free expression, safety, education, scholarship, research, preservation, interoperability, and accessibility.
+Usage preferences can be overridden through express agreements between relevant parties, by explicit provisions of law, or through the exercise of discretion in situations where other priorities justify doing so.
+Priorities that could justify ignoring preferences include—but are not limited to—free expression, safety, education, scholarship, research, preservation, interoperability, and accessibility.

-A choice to ignore a preference could be explicitly permitted in law or be based on the judgement of particular individuals or organizations.

 The following lists examples of cases where other priorities could override specific preferences: